Mexico national rugby union team: 2015 RWC qualifying

 A record crowd for a rugby match in Mexico saw the home team dispatch Jamaica 68–14 in Mexico City in front of more than 2,000 vociferous fans at the Universidad Iberoamericana.
 This match opened their NACRA Caribbean Championship account, and also doubled as the opening Rugby World Cup 2015 qualification match.

 However, Mexico lost its next qualifying match 13–46 against the Cayman Islands, ending its 2015 Rugby World Cup qualifying campaign.

 2019 RWC qualifying

 Mexico played qualifying matches for the 2019 World Cup during 2016.
 They won all three of their first-round Americas North (North Zone) group stage games (against the Cayman Islands, Bermuda, and The Bahamas), and also won the first round final against South Zone winners, Guyana.
 As such, they were named champions of the 2016 Rugby Americas North Championship.

 From here, they progressed to a one-off play-off game against the 2016 CONSUR "B" Rugby Championship, Colombia, which they lost 29-11, ending Mexico's qualifying campaign.

+2025 RAN Champions

+Mexico beat Jamaica in the RAN semi-final 37-24 on May 3, 2025, and beat Trinidad and Tobago 45-14 on June 21, 2025.
+This was a historical win as Mexico was able to achieve 37th in World Rugby Rankings, the highest ever recorded ranking, and now able to quality against higher ranked South American and Europe teams.